saulesta/PYTHON/README.md

 Project theme: Scraping web pages for hotels in London and flights (Vilnius - London) from May 3rd to 5th.

-Project goals: Predict the best flight prices for VNO - LDN for the mentioned period.
-Do the hotel analysis based on different criteria.
+Project goals: Do the hotel analysis based on different criteria and identify the most cost-effective accommodation option.
+Predict the best flight prices for VNO - LDN for the mentioned period.
-Identify the most cost-effective accommodation options and secure the best flight deals for an upcoming trip.

 # Applied Knowledge
 Used libraries: pandas, matplotlib, numpy, seaborn, selenium, scikit-learn